-On October 22, 2012, the court entered a Memorandum Opinion granting the Company's decertification motion.
-On December 19, 2012, the court entered an Order decertifying the matter and stating that a separate Order would be entered regarding the opt-in plaintiffs' rights and Cynthia Richter's individual claims.
-To date, the court has not entered such an Order.
+On October 22, 2012, the court entered a memorandum opinion granting the Company's decertification motion.
+On December 19, 2012, the court entered an order decertifying the matter and stating that a separate order would be entered regarding the opt-in plaintiffs' rights and plaintiff Cynthia Richter's individual claims.
+To date, the court has not entered such an order.

 The parties agreed to mediate the matter, and the court informally stayed the action pending the results of the mediation.
 Mediations were conducted in January, April and August 2013.
-On August 10, 2013, the parties reached a preliminary agreement, which has been formalized and submitted to the court for approval, to resolve the matter for up to \$8.5 million.
-The Company has deemed the settlement probable and recorded such amount as the estimated expense in the second quarter of 2013.
+On August 10, 2013, the parties reached a preliminary agreement, which was formalized and submitted to the court for approval, to resolve the matter for up to \$8.5 million.
+On November 24, 2014, the court entered an order approving the settlement and dismissing the action.
+The Company deemed the settlement probable and recorded such amount as the estimated expense in the second quarter of 2013.
+The Company paid approximately \$8.5 million in connection with the settlement of this matter in the fourth quarter of 2014.